CES 2024 updates: The most interesting news and gadgets from tech's big show

 MARTHA STEWART, TECHNOLOGIST

-Last night, businesswoman and media personality Martha Stewart took to the kitchen stage at the Samsung CES booth to craft her famed “Martha-tini” and smashed potatoes using the company's SmartThings technology.
+On Tuesday, businesswoman and media personality Martha Stewart took to the kitchen stage at the Samsung CES booth to craft her “Martha-tini” and smashed potatoes using the company's SmartThings technology.

-As a bonus, the famed cooking, entertaining and homemaking celebrity revealed how she first got hooked onto the tech culture scene.
+As a bonus, the famed cooking, entertaining and homemaking celebrity revealed how she first got hooked on the tech culture scene.

 “Well, I got my first computer in 1982.
 An IBM.
 I still have it. ... and all my friends and I would sit up all night long trying to figure out what the computer could do for us.”